On this page: Physical examination | Blood tests | CT scan | MRI scan | Further tests | Grading tumours | Prognosis | Key points

 - Many people diagnosed with a brain or spinal cord tumour have symptoms caused by the tumour, such as dizziness, headaches or difficulty walking.

-- You will probably have many tests to diagnose the disease.
+- You will probably have a number of tests to diagnose the disease.

 - A physical examination checks how different parts of your brain are working.

-- Other scans assess the chemical make-up of the brain, blood flow in the brain, and whether there are active cancer cells in the central nervous system.
+- Other scans assess the brain's chemical make-up, blood flow in the brain, and whether there are active cancer cells.

-- The tests help doctors diagnose the type of brain or spinal cord tumour you have, as well as its grade and if it has spread.
-The grade shows how abnormal the cells are and how quickly the tumour is growing.
+- The tests and scans help doctors diagnose the type of brain or spinal cord tumour you have, as well as its grade.
+The grade indicates how quickly the tumour is growing.

 - Many people want to know the likely outcome of their disease (prognosis).
 You will need to discuss this with your doctor, as it depends on many factors.